-When children are arrested in Castle Rock or Douglas County for a criminal offense, they face a different array of penalties and procedures than adult offenders.
+When children are arrested in Castle Rock, Douglas County or anywhere in Colorado for a criminal offense, they face a different array of penalties and procedures than adult offenders.
 The reasoning behind this is easy to understand.
-Kids make mistakes.
+Children make mistakes.
 They are impressionable and easily swayed by their peers.
 They are also inexperienced in life and in decision-making, and therefore, frequently commit errors in judgment.
 Moreover, teenagers are sometimes in the wrong place at the wrong time and find themselves easily swept up in an arrest, even if they personally did not commit a crime.
 For all of these reasons, it is vital that you secure legal representation for your detained child before he or she speaks with criminal investigators.
 Our criminal defense attorneys are experienced in handling juvenile cases.

 While youthful offenders do not typically face the harsh penalties adult offenders encounter, there is still a lot at stake for your arrested son or daughter.
 Fortunately, the focus is on rehabilitation rather than punishment in processing young offenders.
 Still serious consequences can result.
 Even if a child’s case stays in juvenile court, it can result in substantial fines, confinement, and – depending on the seriousness of the offense and whether or not your child is a repeat offender – even commitment to the Department of Human Services, Division of Youth Corrections.

 Sex crimes, in particular, can lead to a child having to register as a sex offender, an obligation that can continue long after they leave the juvenile court system.
 Some drug offenses can result in loss of access to certain college loans and grants, and a loss of driving privileges.
 Additionally, a juvenile record can limit a child’s career options.